SpongePowered/SpongeDocs/source/preparing/git.rst

 #.
 Install it, and grab a cookie while you wait.
 #.
 Run ``git`` from the Terminal.

-Alternatively, you can install `GitHub for Mac <https://mac.github.com/>`_.
-Git is available as a part of the GitHub for Mac installation.
+Alternatively, you can install `GitHub Desktop <https://desktop.github.com/>`_.
+Git is available as a part of the GitHub Desktop installation.

 Rebooting your computer after installing Git is recommended.